BARRIERBOSS USA

 Materials

-• Fence panels: One panel per 8 linear feet = approximately 19 panels for 150 LF
+• Fence Panels: One panel per 8 linear feet, approximately 19 panels for 150 LF

-• Concrete: Two 50-lb bags per post = 40 bags
+• Concrete: Two 50-lb bags per post, 40 bags total

-• Post caps: 20
+• Post Caps: 20

 • Hardware: Brackets, screws, or bolts (included with most kit systems)